What-the-Flutter/Flutter-gRPC-Sample/README.md

 Demonstration of the gRPC protocol with a Dart server and a Flutter client.

+## Why gRPC?

+[gRPC](https://grpc.io) is a cross-platform open source high performance Remote Procedure Call (RPC) framework which sends structured binary data over [HTTP/2](https://developers.google.com/web/fundamentals/performance/http2/) instead of plaintext JSON, uses [Protocol Buffers](https://developers.google.com/protocol-buffers) for model development and provides features such as authentication, bidirectional streaming and flow control, blocking or nonblocking bindings, and cancellation and timeouts.

+## Code generation

+Protocol buffers allows us to define our data structures, then use the protocol buffer compiler to generate source code from these data structures.
+To generate the gRPC client and server interfaces from our .proto service definition run [generate.sh](generate.sh)

 ## Running the Demo
 ### Start Server